 Courting Her Highness: The Story of Queen Anne by Jean Plaidy.
 Novel about British monarch Queen Anne (1665-1714) and her close friends Sarah Churchill and Abigail Hill.
 Originally published in 1966 under the (much better) title The Queen's Favourites.

 Pope and the Destiny of the Stuarts: History, Politics, and Mythology in the Age of Queen Anne by Pat Rogers.
-Looks at the literary and political climate of England during the reign of Queen Anne, and examines the work of poet Alexander Pope.
+Looks at the literary and political climate of England during the reign of Queen Anne.

 Queen Anne's American Kings by Richmond Pugh Bond.
 In 1710, four Iroquois visited Britain and were treated as heads of state.
 They saw a performance of "Macbeth," witnessed the "royal sport" of cockfighting, and had a lengthy audience with Queen Anne.